squidfunk/mkdocs-material/docs/philosophy.md

   – let Material for MkDocs do the heavy lifting for you.

 - __Works on all devices__: Serve your documentation with confidence – the
-  underling layout automatically adapts to perfectly fit the available screen estate, no matter the type or size of the viewing device.
+  underlying layout automatically adapts to perfectly fit the available screen estate, no matter the type or size of the viewing device.

 - __Made to measure__: Change the colors, fonts, language, icons, logo and much